Some services for Council Tax and Housing Benefit accounts will not be available during these times:

 - Child Tax Credit

-To ensure that we can grant awards to those most in need of support, we will prioritise (in no particular order) the scheme for the following:
+To ensure we make payments to those most in need of support, we prioritise, in no particular order, the following:

 - those with disabilities